 —or why do I not want to do math problems?

-The ability to concentrate on even simple things following surgery is impaired.
-This is one of the reasons we ask you to have affairs in order prior to surgery, because after surgery it is sometimes difficult to concentrate.
+The ability to concentrate on even simple things following weight loss surgery is impaired.
+This is one of the reasons we ask you to have affairs in order prior to your operation, because after weight loss surgery it is sometimes difficult to concentrate.
 This became clear to me after having some knee surgery a number of years ago.
 I remember going home and instead of reading the newspaper, one of my favorite activities, all I could do was look at the pictures.
 I knew my ability to concentrate was not very good when some politicians actually made sense to me.

-This is a temporary condition: you are not becoming senile; it is simply another effect of surgery.
-The best way to overcome this is to do plenty of walking, keep drinking water, and if you find that my book becomes more funny after surgery—then you are the exception and your ability to reason has improved.
+This is a temporary condition: you are not becoming senile; it is simply another effect of weight loss surgery.
+The best way to overcome this is to do plenty of walking, keep drinking water, and if you find that my book becomes more funny after your operation—then you are the exception and your ability to reason has improved.